 Thinking too highly or too lowly of ourselves are both rooted in pride.
 Once we understand that our lives are not about our likes/dislikes, preferences, and being first in line, then we can walk in a posture of humility (not humiliation!) and help others.
 A new identity is available for anyone who will put their faith in Jesus Christ.
 You are free to continue trying all the other methods, practices, and beliefs you think will bring desired results.
 When you realize these things only offer temporal relief without permanent resolution, God will still be waiting with open arms.

 All the pleasure that comes from sex was God's idea.
-He legitimately designed sex organs with muscles, blood vessels, and pressure points for the pure purpose of experiencing orgasms!!
-Human sexuality is powerful so it must be restrained in temptation and contained within a lawful marriage.
-For Christians, the truth is clear.
-All sex outside of marriage between one man and one woman is sin.
-No exceptions, no excuses, no substitutions are acceptable to God.
-If you were abused or if you struggle in this area, seek wise counsel, guidance, and trustworthy accountability to help you overcome perversion in your life.
+Can you believe He designed our sex organs with muscles, blood vessels, and sensitive pressure points for the pure purpose of experiencing orgasms?
+Human sexuality is powerful, holy, and good when done God's way.
+The world may be confused, but for Christians, the truth is obvious: All sex outside marriage between one biological man and one biological woman is sin.
+There are no exceptions.

 Leaving a legacy for future generations is the obligation of all people.
 A generation can be different ages and stages of human existence, but it's also everyone alive on earth at the present time.
 It is irresponsible to live like there's no tomorrow, allowing the corruption of an ever-changing culture to manipulate our attitudes and mindset toward our destiny.
 As an individual or as a family, as neighbors and friends, we should always aim to practice acceptance, affirmation, accountability, and authority in our sphere of influence.